MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 #### Subnets in the Central US Production network (VNET-PROD-CUS)

-In parallel to the production network in the primary East US 2 region, there's a production network in the secondary Central US region.
+In parallel with the production network in the primary East US 2 region, there's a production network in the secondary Central US region.

 **Subnet** | **CIDR** | **Addresses** | **In subnet**
 --- | --- | --- | ---